 We stopped by a park and used the public toilets.
 There is a school next to the park.
 As it was Saturday, there is no students in the school compound.

 I walked over to the opposite of the school and take a look at the farm.
 Most of the livestock ran away from me, the uninvited guest.

 We continued our pleasure highlands journey.
-In the countryside you will encounter a lot of aging drivers as countryside has more aging population.
+In the countryside, you will encounter a lot of aging drivers as the countryside has a more aging population.
 These aging drivers are really patience and always give way to us.
 Really nice people.